Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Quantum models

 which is minimized during the training.
 Here, we choose a two dimensional input data set with $\bm{x}^k = ( x^k_1, x^k_2 )$ and encode the data to the circuit with the gates $U(\bm{x}) = R_x (x_1) \otimes R_x (x_2)$ applied on two distinct qubits, where $R_x(\phi) = \exp( -i\phi \sigma_x/2 )$ is the single qubit $X$ rotation gate.
 These data encoding gates are depicted in light and dark orange colors respectively in the circuit diagrams (e.g. Figure \ref{fig1}) and we will refer to it as the angle encoding.
 Throughout this work, we use the same encoding for all models to have a fair comparison.
 The trainable part of the perceptron is realized by parameterized single qubit rotations $ Rot(\phi, \theta, \omega) = R_z(\omega)R_y(\theta)R_z(\phi)$ and controlled-Z gates.
 At the output of each QP we apply a multi-controlled NOT gate inspired by~\cite{Tacchino1}.
 The trainable gates are depicted in blue colors in the figure and we will refer to them as processing gates.

-Here we focus on two models, the dissipative QP and the re-uploading quantum model.
-The main advantage of the dissipative QP is its simplicity and analogy to the classical perceptron, while the re-uploading quantum model has attracted a lot of interest recently and has shown great success \cite{schuld2020effect, data_re-uploading}.
+Here we focus on two models, the QP and the RU quantum models.
+The main advantage of the QP is its simplicity and analogy to the classical perceptron~\cite{Tacchino1}, while the RU has attracted a lot of interest recently and has shown great success~\cite{schuld2020effect, data_re-uploading}.